Grzybojad/vitaSnake/README.md

 # vitaSnake
 A snake game with smooth rotation made for the PS Vita with LibVita2D.
+For now the game doesn't have a losing condition, so you can collect as many apples as you want.
+Each apple collected makes the snake longer, like in the classic snake game.

 # Controls
 * Use the left stick, or DPAD to turn left and right.